MichaelAltmannID/OpenSourceSaunaOven/README.md

 # OpenSourceSaunaOven
-lasered Saunaoven for Heissdrum
+lasered Saunaoven for Heissdrum concept and design of the oven by Michael Altmann (2021)

 You can build your own pop-up-sauna with this laser files and instructions!
 See what the project is all about: